bobmonsour/11tybundle.dev/src/posts/11ty-bundle-16.md

 Then we head to LA to help our son move into a new place.
 And lastly, it's off to Minnesota to attend a cousin's wedding.
 It's going to be a busy 2 months.
 I'll do my best to keep up with the new content.

-If you've got ideas or suggestions, please [leave a comment below](#comments).
 I have a list of things I want to implement, but the concentrated time has just not been available recently.

 Until next time...